redixin/rally-ci/README.rst

 Now you can go in https://review.openstack.org/#/q/status:open+project:openstack-dev/ci-sandbox,n,z and write a comment `my-ci recheck` for any patchset.
 Wait few seconds and reload the page.
-You should see a commend from Rally-CI.
+You should see a comment from Rally-CI.

 Configure access to host machine
 ================================
-Open rally-conf.yaml again, and edit nodepool.
+Open rally-conf.yaml again, and edit provider.
 There is one node in nodes list in sample configuration.
 Edit hostname and path to private key.
 If you running rally-ci on the worker node, you only need to change path to private key.
 Obviously you should be able to ssh to localhost with this private key.